-The University awards four levels of degrees, including associate, bachelors, masters and doctoral/professional degrees.
-A total of 15,688 degrees were awarded in the 2011-2012 academic year, reflecting a 6% increase from the previous year.
-Of these awards, 66.3% were at the undergraduate level and 26.3% were at the graduate level.
-The remaining 7.4% were associates degrees and undergraduate certificates.
+The University awards four levels of degrees, as follows: associate, bachelors, masters and doctoral/professional degrees.
+A total of 16,447 degrees were awarded in the 2012-2013 academic year reflecting a 5% increase from the previous year.
+Of these awards, 66% were at the undergraduate level and 30% were at the graduate level.
+The remaining were associates degrees and undergraduate certificates.